MicrosoftDocs/visualstudio-docs/docs/extensibility/image-service-and-catalog.md

  Why adopt the image service?

--   Always get the latest “pixel-perfect” image from Visual Studio
+-   Always get the latest "pixel-perfect" image from Visual Studio

 -   You can submit and use your own images